Limited Company Tax Calculator

 How is corporation tax calculated for a limited company?

-The company must submit a tax return even if it incur losses or don't owe any Corporation Tax.
+The company must submit a tax return even if it incurs losses or doesn't owe any Corporation Tax.

 It includes calculating profit and loss for corporation tax.
 Your accountant will arrange and file this on your behalf, in addition to filing your annual accounts with Companies House.